 Garden on a hill

-We made a beautiful space turning the 'hill' into a gently sloping feature.
-Every detail was considered, blending traditional with contemporary, matching colours inside the house to make the transition effortless.
+We made a beautiful space by turning the 'hill' into a gently sloping feature.
+Every detail was considered, blending traditional with contemporary, to make the transition from the house effortless.

-The original patio was far too small and the old summerhouse had become a store.
 The build was extensive.
-We set about reshaping everything, removing masses of tangled Ivy, Prunus and old Rhododendrons then replanted carefully around the existing tree roots to make deep borders.
-A digital irrigation system was installed with the controls under one slab.
+The original patio was far too small so we set about reshaping everything, removing masses of tangled Ivy, Prunus and old Rhododendrons then replanted carefully around the existing tree roots to make deep borders.
+An efficient digital irrigation system was installed.

-The patio was laid at an attractive angle to the house with lovely smooth rendering on the walls, no mean feat on a curve.
+The new patio was laid at an attractive angle to the house with smooth rendered walls, no mean feat on a curve.
 The parasol is now on a socket in the ground instead of a sand-filled tub, so can be easily moved when not in use.

-The existing cramped patio was extended to around 130m2, better proportions and ample space to relax or entertain.
+The existing cramped patio has been extended to around 130m2, much better proportions and ample space to relax.